disdain13/PokeRoadie/README.md

 34.4759205:-114.3530481:14.75:California, Lake Havasu<br/>
 <br/><br/>
 <h2>PokeRoadie Settings</h2>
+PokeRoadie is vastly configurable.
+The advanced features can currently be accessed through a series of configuration files.
 Below is a breakdown of each settings related file.
 <h3>Configs\Settings.xml</h3>
 The primary settings file where most configuration will be done.
 In a few cases, like Global Destinations and Recycling, you will go into other files.<br/><br/>
  - <b>AuthType</b><br/>The type of login authentication for PokemonGo.
 Valid values are (default) <b>Google</b>, and <b>Ptc</b>.